-According to Florencia Umali (now the incumbent president of the Century Club of Tahanan, Inc. or CCTI), she and her fellow members of the Committee worked and long to realize the project.
+According to Florencia Umali (now the incumbent president of the Century Club of Tahanan, Inc. or CCTI), she and her fellow members of the Committee worked long and hard to make the project a reality.

 “We coordinated with the different clubs and organizations, and the previous Tahanan Board (of Directors),” Umali recalled.
 “We also coordinated with the first homeowners of Tahanan Village.
 We also worked on collating their old pictures and memories.”